Pulmonary emphysema: what it is, symptoms, treatment. Diagnosis and treatment of emphysema

 With emphysema, symptoms include:

 1. Shortness of breath.
-It is expiratory (it is difficult for patients to exhale air).
-On early stages it is weak, but as respiratory failure progresses, shortness of breath becomes stronger.
-Lying down, it does not increase, which is an important diagnostic criterion.
-These people have difficulty breathing.
+It is expiratory (patients find it difficult to exhale air).
+On early stages it is weak, but as respiratory failure progresses, the shortness of breath becomes stronger.
+It does not get worse while lying down, which is an important diagnostic criterion.
+Inhalation is difficult for such people.

 2. Weight loss.
 The reason is a large load on the respiratory muscles.

 3. Cough.
-During it, the skin becomes Pink colour.
-Cough with emphysema is productive with the release of a small amount of sputum.
+During it the skin becomes pink color.
+The cough with emphysema is productive with the release of a small amount of sputum.

-4. Bulging of the veins in the neck.
-The reason is an increase in pressure in the chest cavity.
+4. Protrusion of veins in the neck area.
+The reason is increased pressure in the chest cavity.
 This symptom well expressed when coughing and exhaling air.

-5. Acrocyanosis (blue nose, ears, nails).
+5. Acrocyanosis (blue discoloration of the nose, ears, nails).
 Caused by tissue hypoxia.

-8. A change in the appearance of a sick person (shortening of the neck, protrusion of pits in the collarbone region, puffiness of the face, expansion of the chest, retraction of the intercostal spaces during inhalation and drooping of the abdomen).
+8. Changes in the appearance of a sick person (shortening of the neck, protrusion of the pits in the collarbone area, puffiness of the face, expansion of the chest, retraction of the intercostal spaces during inhalation and drooping of the abdomen).

-9. Tension of the abdominal muscles on exhalation.
+9. Tension of the abdominal muscles while exhaling.

 Diagnosis and treatment of emphysema

-2. Visual inspection.
-The doctor pays attention to the ribs, the shape of the chest, the neck, the symmetry of the shoulders and the nails.
+2. External inspection.
+The doctor pays attention to the ribs, the shape of the chest, the neck, the symmetry of the shoulders and nails.

 3. Physical examination.
-Percussion reveals a boxed tone of sound, lowering of the lower edge of the lung, and limited mobility.
-With this pathology, weak breathing, dry rales, muffled heart tones, increased exhalation, increased second heart sound above the pulmonary artery, rapid breathing and heartbeat.
+Percussion reveals a boxy sound, drooping of the lower edge of the lung and limited mobility.
+With this pathology, weak breathing, dry wheezing, dull heart sounds, increased exhalation, increased second heart sound above the pulmonary artery are observed. rapid breathing and heartbeat.

 4. X-ray examination.
-The picture reveals excessive transparency of tissues, expansion of the spaces between the ribs, bullae, omission of the diaphragm, an increase in the size of the lungs and their proximity to each other.
+The image reveals excessive transparency of the tissues, widening of the spaces between the ribs, bullae, drooping of the diaphragm, an increase in the lungs in size and their close location to each other.

 5. Assessment of external respiration.

-7. Grade gas composition blood (determination of the concentration of oxygen and carbon dioxide).
+7. Grade gas composition blood (determination of oxygen and carbon dioxide concentrations).

 8. Electrocardiography.